 To make sure that they can accurately explain their child’s condition to school administrators, the parents must understand its details thoroughly.
 They should consult their child’s doctor and keep up with any changes in the child’s diagnosis and symptoms.
 This may involve changes to the health care needs of the child, which the parents will need to communicate to the school.
 For example, the parents will want to tell the school if the child will need access to medications at some point during the class schedule or during school activities.
 The parents also should make sure that the child understands the nature of their condition (to the extent appropriate for their age) and can recognize their symptoms.
 Thus, they can alert the school when a medical need arises.

-Parents should ask school administrators about who is responsible for the health needs of disabled children.
+Parents should ask school administrators about who is responsible for the health needs of children with disabilities.
 The school may have a designated coordinator for that purpose.
-The parents then can talk to the coordinator about creating an IHP or developing a health section for the child’s IEP.
-If neither Section 504 nor IDEIA applies, the parents can discuss the child’s ADA rights with school administrators.
+If a child is not eligible for either an IEP or a Section 504 plan, the parents can discuss the child’s ADA rights with school administrators.
 They may ask the school to provide a certain accommodation, while explaining why the accommodation is tailored to the child’s specific disability.
-Sometimes the child’s doctor can bolster a request for an accommodation by writing a letter to the school.
-The doctor may need to provide a copy of the child’s medical records as well.

 If the school does not agree to your requests or does not appear to be following the law, you may want to ask an attorney for advice.
 You also can explore the resources offered by the Office of Civil Rights for the Department of Education, which contain information for filing a complaint against a school.
 If you are looking for more information about rights related to a specific type of condition, you can consult the websites of national organizations that are dedicated to that condition.